iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

       {{- end }}
 ```

+As you can see in the configuration above we have updated our spring boot properties in line `37-38` to a new value to be able to connect to from minikube to our db created locally, you can do the same on any other property you have in your application to be overridden while deploying.

-We want to set up the environment variables needed to configure the Docker client to use the Docker daemon inside the Minikube virtual machine by executing:
+We want to set up the environment variables needed to configure the Docker client to use the Docker daemon inside the `Minikube` virtual machine by executing:

 ```shell
 eval minikube docker-env
 ```

-now we can use the local Docker client to interact with the Minikube Kubernetes cluster, making it easier to build and deploy applications using containers directly to the Minikube cluster from our local development environment.
+now we can use the local Docker client to interact with the `Kubernetes` cluster, making it easier to build and deploy applications using containers directly to the `Minikube` cluster from our local development environment.

-After we have started our minikube and our helm chart, we can now prepare our application docker image by using the plugin we mentioned earlier, we will also use a tag '1.1' for our image, we will use it later to determine which image we want to deploy.
+After we have started our minikube and our helm chart, we can now prepare our application docker image by using the plugin we mentioned earlier, we will also use a tag '1.1' for our image `myimage`, we will use it later to determine which image we want to deploy.

 ```shell
 mvn compile jib:dockerBuild -Djib.to.tags=1.1